BioSLAX: BioSLAX on the cloud

 In a proof-of-concept endeavour, the developers successfully deployed BioSLAX as instances on a pool of resources using both VMWare's ESXi and Citrix Xen's Hypervisors.
 Their aim was to effectively create a "BioSLAX CLOUD" where students and staff may instantiate any number BioSLAX servers dynamically for research and education (conduct bioinformatics practical labs by having students connect to the servers via suitable X Window clients such as X-Win32, VNC, Exceed and NoMachine NX) or deployed in such a manner which when used in conjunction with the UD Grid MPAgent may be used to form a cluster for processing large jobs.

 The proof-of-concept was highly successful in being deployed for research and education for the Life Science Curriculum at NUS and in 2011, a number of the BioSLAX cloud instances, both on VMWare's vSphere and Citrix Xen servers, were used in the APBioNet project, BioDB100.
 The backend controls and automation were created and implemented using the various APIs for vSphere and Xen by Mr. Mark De Silva.

-Developers were also in talks with Amazon from 2009 to 2010 to deploy similar BioSLAX cloud images on Amazon's EC2, hoping to push some of their research and education machines over to Amazon, cutting costs on hardware.
-Discussions, however, fell through when it was clear that Amazon was not going to support full hardware virtualization which was required in order to run BioSLAX images on the cloud.
-Supporting only para-virtualizaion, in fact, is the stand of most commercial cloud providers using Citrix Xen hypervisors.
-Until the mind-set of these entities change, only private clouds running Citrix Xen hypervisors configured for full hardware virtualization or VMWare vSphere clouds will be the only clouds capable of running BioSLAX.
+Developers were also in talks with Amazon from 2009 to 2010 to deploy similar BioSLAX cloud images on Amazon EC2, hoping to move some of their research and education machines over to Amazon, to cut costs on hardware.
+Discussions, however, fell through when it was clear that Amazon would not support full hardware virtualization which was needed to run BioSLAX images on the cloud.
+Supporting only para-virtualizaion is the stand of most commercial cloud providers using Citrix Xen hypervisors.
+Until the mind-set of these entities change, private clouds running Citrix Xen hypervisors configured for full hardware virtualization or VMWare vSphere clouds will be the only clouds able to run BioSLAX.